-Micha was on vacation this week, so today’s show is a special guest edition with Dr. Preeti Kulkarni.
+Welcome to another special edition of our podcast with Dr. Preeti Kulkarni.
 Dr. Preeti is the naturopathic doctor from Cupertino, CA, to whom I credit my weight loss and health transformation.
 We’ve heard from Dr. Preeti before about diet and exercise, which are regular elements of our podcast, but today’s episode focuses on hormonal imbalances.
 Join us for this informative and practical conversation!

 What you’ll hear in this episode: